The Land Before Time XIII: The Wisdom of Friends: Music

 The music was composed by Michael Tavera and the new songs were written by Michele Brourman and Amanda McBroom.

-This was the third film in the series without James Horner's original score from the first film; the first two were The Land Before Time X: The Great Longneck Migration and The Land Before Time XII: The Great Day of the Flyers, although Michael Tavera's older themes from previous sequels can still be heard.
+This was the third film in the series without James Horner's original score from the first film; the first two were The Great Longneck Migration and The Great Day of the Flyers, although Michael Tavera's older themes from previous sequels can still be heard.

 Production

 The film was revealed on the official Land Before Time website seen in a trailer.

-Almost every sequel is highlighted by a celebrity guest voice; in the case of this film, they are Academy Award winner Cuba Gooding Jr. and Sandra Oh of Grey's Anatomy.
+Almost every sequel is highlighted by a celebrity guest voice; in the case of this film, they are Academy Award winner Cuba Gooding Jr. of Jerry Maguire and Golden Globe winner Sandra Oh of Grey's Anatomy.

 The same production team remains, although this marks the debut of Jamie Mitchell, who replaces Charles Grosvenor as director.
 Therefore, Grosvenor is credited as a supervising director.

 Release date

-The film was released on DVD on November 27, 2007 with the TV series's episode, "The Hidden Canyon", included as a bonus feature.
+The film was released on DVD on November 27, 2007, with the TV series's episode, "The Hidden Canyon", included as a bonus feature.